Installing the Apache Web Server

 w3m localhost

 We can also get the subnet/private IP address using the ip a command, and then use that with w3m.
-For example, if ip a showed that my NIC has an IP address of 10.0.1.1, then I could use w3m with that IP address:
+For example, if ip a showed that my NIC has a private IP address of 10.0.1.1, then I could use w3m with that IP address:

 w3m 10.0.1.1